The Civil & Environmental Engineering IDEA Committee

 Please reach out to our student champions and for other questions, contact Melissa Bilec.

-Michael Akinsola is a Junior in Civil and Environmental Engineering and a Cathedral Prestige Scholar.
+Fiyin Odeniyi (she/her) is a Senior in Civil and Environmental Engineering and a Cathedral Prestige Scholar.

 CEE IDEA Ambassador Graduates